 The second interesting thing is your diagnosis code.
 Many people already know what impairments they were approved for but some people do not.
 If you applied for several different conditions, you may be wondering.

 You can figure it out here.
 It is the end of the first line, and it is usually eight numbers.
 The first four numbers are the first diagnosis and the second four numbers are the second diagnosis.
 If you have no secondary diagnosis it is 0000.
 If your secondary diagnosis is listed as addiction — that doesn’t mean you actually were approved for addiction, it means they approved you DESPITE your addiction.

 Diagnosis codes are listed here: https://secure.ssa.gov/poms.nsf/lnx/0426510015

-This section only lists your primary and secondary conditions.
+The profile codes only list your primary and secondary conditions.
 In some cases, there may have been other conditions that also played a role in your approval.